Skip to main content

 145 years since its premiere, Swan Lake is still the world’s most popular ballet.
 So much so that there is hardly a classical ballet company whose repertoire does not include a version of this renowned work.

-Ahead of our spectacular in-the-round performances at the Royal Albert Hall this June, dive into the magical world of one of the most timeless of ballets.
+Ahead of the TV broadcast of Swan Lake this Christmas Day, dive into the magical world of one of the most timeless of ballets.

 The history